X usage by public figures: Religious figures

-On December 12, 2012 Pope Benedict XVI sent his first tweet, which was re-tweeted by thousands of users almost immediately.
+On December 12, 2012, Pope Benedict XVI sent his first tweet on Twitter, which was retweeted by thousands of users almost immediately.
 Since this time, the account @Pontifex has amassed over 17.9 million followers (as of March 2019) and regularly engages with users via the hashtag #AskPontifex addressing religious matters and responding to questions.
 Several satellite accounts are used to transmit and translate the Pope's tweets into different languages.